-The minor consists of six courses, two required and four electives.
+The minor consists of six courses (18 credits or more), two required and four electives.

 - One broad gauge course in the Greek world: either CLAS 1186-01 Greek Civilization, or